Set Google DNS on the Android system for your device and it should take less than 5 minutes.

 DNS stands for domain name system and it is used to translate domain name (website) into IP address so computer/servers can understand.

 Each website has its own IP address and it would be difficult for humans to remember them.
-Therefore, DNS comes handy where you just need to remember the website name and the DNS system will convert it to an IP address so your computer can understand and land you the website you wanted to visit.
+Therefore, DNS comes in handy where you just need to remember the website name and the DNS system will convert it to an IP address so your computer can understand and land you the website you wanted to visit.

 Think about having to remember all the phone numbers of your friends? it would be difficult.
 So you would save their numbers with their name in your phone book.
 The next time you want to call/text them, you’ll just need to find their name(s) and your phone will understand.